PerHenrikS/LispGo/README.md

 which describes the operations more intuitively.

 I'm still not convinced that the choice of making the token structure was worth it.
 To use an input - split - replace approach to tokenize might acutally be more readabe in the case of lisp.

+The test.clj is a real working program written in the language.
+It has the clojure extension for syntax highlighting in my text editor.

 ### Todo: